openalea-incubator/echap/echap/doc/user/presentation.rst

 Conceptual dataflow showing the different tools needed for pre processing

   *  3D canopy calibration from experimental data allows Adel to simulate 3D development during the annual loop
-  * Adel calibration could also be used to derive parameters for Pearl CropGrowth Table
+  * Adel calibration could also be used to derive parameters for Pearl CropGrowth Table and Przm vegetation parameter
   * Meteorological data are to be sceanned to construct the time-step table for the nnual loop (one or several steps par day, depending on the rain/spraying events)
   * The erosion factor of coumpounds that will be used during the simulation can be computed prior simultions using the cumulative dode experienced by strains and the type of response of strins to evolutionary pressures
+  * for parameterising the soil, a possibility will be to use data from Katrin Oorst (PhD), that estimated hydrodynamic parameters of Boigneville soil (parameters of vanGenuchten equations).
+These equations could be used to derive more simple parameters of the soil in PRZM.

 Post-processing utilities